MultiSafepay/docs/content/api/payment_methods/post-order-klarna.md

 ## Klarna
 Creates a Klarna order to be paid after delivery

+Klarna is available as both a direct and redirect request.
+However, Klarna Payments (the new environment of Klarna) is only available as a redirect request.
+The direct request is no longer supported by Klarna Payments.

 * All parameters shown are required field(s)

 | Parameter                       | Type     | Description                                                                             |